 Oman is a member state of the GCC.
 With a GDP of over 80 billion USD, it is considered a strategically important part of the GCC.
 Its geographical presence also makes it one of the important states in GCC.
 Lawyers from top law firms practice law to provide legal services in Oman.
-Major legal services areas in Oman are family law, labour law, and civil law.
+Major legal services areas in Oman are family law, labor law, and civil law.
 Also, well-reputed debt collection agencies provide debt recovery services in Oman.

-The population of Oman is over 4.5 Million, with over 2.5 million Omani nationals and rest comprising of expatriates.
+The population of Oman is over 4.5 Million, with over 2.5 million Omani nationals and the rest comprising of expatriates.
 Expatriates who migrate to Oman in search of work and settlement.
-Oman has 41 cities; most notable of them are Muscat (the capital of Oman), Seeb, Salalah, Sohar, and Muttrah to name a few.
+Oman has 41 cities; the most notable of them are Muscat (the capital of Oman), Seeb, Salalah, Sohar, and Muttrah to name a few.

 Oman is an absolute monarchy.
 Its state religion is Islam.
 The sultan has absolute power over everything in Oman.
 The judicial system in Oman is subordinate to the Sultan.
 According to the constitution of Oman, Sharia law is one of the sources of legislation.
 The sharia courts work within the civil court system mainly in the cases of family law.